jl33-ai/competitive-programming/amandas-automaton/README.md

 # Jane Street x UMCPC

+Dynamic dataset exploration from a heuristic search algorithm, derived from a Jane Street x UMCPC competitive programming competition

 to do:
 - compile in ipynb
 Compare, with charts: hill climb, genetic algorithm, simulated annealing w/ different parameters, simulated ennealing with different heuristic. parameter optimisation for all.